Aggravated Assault Attorney in Newport News

 Trusted Legal Support for Aggravated Assault Defense in Newport News

 If you face aggravated assault charges in Newport News, your next decisions directly affect your future.
 At Ehrenworth Law, PLLC, our team helps clients protect their rights and make informed decisions at every stage.
-Led by Attorney Scott Ehrenworth—a seasoned aggravated assault defense attorney in Newport News and a former prosecutor—we aim to clarify your criminal charges and all available defense options.
+Led by Attorney Scott Ehrenworth—an experienced aggravated assault defense attorney in Newport News and a former prosecutor—we aim to clarify your criminal charges and all available defense options.

 Aggravated assault cases often proceed through the Newport News Circuit Court on 25th Street.
 Local law enforcement and prosecutors actively pursue violent offense cases, using tools like forensic evidence and coordinated witness interviews.
 With our local experience, our aggravated assault defense lawyers help you navigate complex legal systems and ensure your defense reflects the specific processes and expectations of Newport News courts.